 Do you feel stressed?
 Most of us answer with a resounding “YES!!!”
 Stress, anxiety, and worry have exploded into epidemic proportions in our society.
 A faster paced life, economic woes, more responsibilities, less relaxation time…the list is long and the sources are many.
 But the biggest cause is…ourselves!
-We are stressed out because of our constant, mostly negative and worry-building, inner chatter.
+We stress out ourselves because of our constant, mostly negative and worry-provoking, inner chatter.
 The good news is that with a few simple mental and emotional shifts, we can empower our creative minds to help us rather than hurt us.
-The next time your stresses are hitting the red zone, use these strategies to create calm during chaos.
+The next time your stresses are hitting the red zone, use these strategies to create calm during chaos and take an instant mental vacation.

 Expect Less, Not More!

 Stress (S) equals a conflict (C) in our expectations (E2).
 The more we expect and demand (of life, a person or situation), the more conflicted and thus stressed we can feel.
-(Think of a raging bull in a glass shop).
+Rigid expectations lead to future disappointments.
+Why go there in the first place?

-Solution: Be open to new possibilities.
+Solution: Be open to many possibilities.
 Changes in our plans may NOT be the worst possible catastrophe.
+Roll with the punches.
+It’s strange, but many times life has a way of steering you into a different direction, one that actually is better for you.
+So, why worry and stress out?
 Scientific studies show that 85% of what we worry about never happens.
 But when bad stuff does happen, studies found 80% of people said they handled those worst case scenarios better than they thought they would.
-Bottom line…You’ll handle it!
+Bottom line…You’ll handle it and life may be steering you into a better way!

 Ah, what would it be like to live in “Perfect World” where life is always fair, all people love you, good things happen and bad things do not?
 Many of us would run, not walk, to such a place.
-Unfortunately, like a seething volcano, our world spurts with molten hot challenges, anxieties, and worries stemming from imperfect situations.
+Unfortunately, life is a bed of hot coals filled with imperfect situations.
+The key is to adopt a different mindset about imperfection.
+Learn to appreciate it.

 Become a Possibility Thinker

-Worry and stress come from a hidden part of our psyche known as our psychological immune system that tries to alert, warn, and protect us from possible dangers.
-Just as the biological immune system uses cells to protect us from infections with lightening-like ferocity so, too, our psychological immune system uses a barrage of thoughts to warn of what ‘could go wrong’.
-When tuning into all these potential dire consequences instead of learning to discriminate which ones to heed, we allow ourselves to create an energy-draining habit I call terribilizing.
+Worry and stress come from a hidden part of our psyche known as the psychological immune system that tries to alert, warn, and protect us from possible dangers.
+Just as the biological immune system consists of patrolling cells to protect us from infections with lightening-like ferocity so, too, our psychological immune system uses a barrage of rapid-fire thoughts to warn of what ‘could go wrong’.
+When tuning into all these potentially dire consequences instead of learning to discriminate which ones to heed, we allow ourselves to create an energy-draining habit I call terribilizing.
+Our auto-pilot thinking constantly screams about the worst in a overzealous way that produces fear and anxiety.
+It’s like a mental autoimmune illness.

 Solution: Instead of envisioning the worst possible catastrophe, focus on alternatives that emphasize positive possibilities.
 I call this possibilizing.
-Since you are automatically wired to terribilize, challenging negative thoughts helps you rewire this overzealous and harmful psychological circuit.
-How?
-Counter terribilizing by flooding your mind with positives that simply emphasize ‘what if I can’ instead of ‘what if I can’t” and say inside: “Those thoughts are not helping, give me thoughts that help!”
+We are automatically wired to terribilize!
+To overcome that mindset practice challenging negative thoughts.
+This helps rewire this overzealous and harmful psychological circuit.
+The nexxt time your mind goes into disaster zone, counter those terribilizing thoughts by flooding your mind with positives that simply emphasize ‘what if I can’ instead of ‘what if I can’t” and instruct your inner emotional manager by saying: “Those thoughts are not helping, give me thoughts that help!”
+You can also just tell yourself to “SHUT UP!”

 Empty your “BAGS”

 Solution: Gratitude-Communication-Forgiveness.
-Gratitude is the antidote for blaming.
+The antidote for blaming and judging is “Gratitude.”
 Adopting an attitude of gratitude replaces faultfinding negativity.
-Learning to better communicate your ‘negative’ emotions is the antidote to anger.
-Express your anger productively with “I messages.”
-Such as when you said that I was stupid, I felt hurt and angry that someone I care about said such a hurtful thing to me.”
-Finally, instead of feeling guilty about something you did or was done to you, remember the antidote to guilt is Forgiveness.
-Instead of falling into the “shoulda-woulda-coulda” trap, empower yourself by being the one who has the power to forgive and go on.
-Forgiveness of others releases their power over you.
+We turn on our more joyful brain chemistry by focusing on the good things in your life.
+The antidote for anger is learning to better communicate your ‘negative’ emotions by productively.
+Instead of flying off the handle, take a step back (or wait 10 minutes) and express your angst with “I messages.”
+Example: “When you said that I was stupid, I felt hurt and angry that someone I care about said such a hurtful thing to me.”
+Finally, the antidote to guilt is Forgiveness.
+Instead of falling into the “shoulda-woulda-coulda” trap, empower yourself by being the one in control.
+Your control your responses by empowering yourself to forgive and go on.
+Let karma take care of justice.
+The important point is that forgiveness releases the power of others over you.

 Just say “No”

 Solution: Learn that it is okay to put yourself first and to establish boundaries.
-You can simply say “No, I can’t, but thanks!” or even “I’ll think about it.”
+You can simply say “No, sorry!” or even “I’ll think about it.”
 Or just “No” without offering lengthy apologies.
-Two letters, N-O!
+Remember that “NO” is NOT a four-letter word.
+Use it, it’s okay.
+Tough luck if someone is annoyed or not.
+You deserve and need to put yourself first sometimes, too.
+You can’t do it all (well, YOU probably can do it all, but you’ll be miserable…who needs that!!)

 Focus on “Now”